 • Poor company support policies.

-Furthermore, research has shown that companies that promote the employment inclusion of people with epilepsy are more likely to have a more productive work environment, greater diversity and higher employee retention.
+Furthermore, studies have demonstrated that companies which promote the employment inclusion of people with epilepsy are more likely to have a more productive work environment, greater diversity and higher employee retention.

-These research findings indicate the need for targeted actions to overcome barriers to employment for people with epilepsy and promote an inclusive and accessible work environment for all.
+The findings of this research indicate the need for targeted actions to overcome barriers to employment for people with epilepsy and promote an inclusive and accessible work environment for all.

 Now it’s your turn!